echamudi/numeric-values-in-data-segments-wasm-proposal/README.md

 ```
 compiles to: `0102 00`

-#### wasm2wat translation

-The data segments in the compiled binary do not contain any information about their original form in WAT state.
-Therefore, the translation from the binary format back to the text format will use the default string form.

 #### Out of range values

 Out of range values should throw error during wat2wasm compilation.